Pure-Web-Foundation/pure-work/readme.md

 # What is it?

-Pure Work is a set of standards-based modules that help in developing web apps.
+A set of standards-based modules that help in developing web apps.

 ## 1. Flow